OVERT 1.0 · The evidence receipt layer behind Glacis

 • Receipt schema.
 Required and optional fields covering subject, probe, verdict, policy, witness, content hash, and chain pointer — enough to replay an evaluation and verify its result.

 • Witness semantics.
-Quorum rules for producing a valid receipt (default 3-of-3), signature algorithm profile, and the conditions under which no receipt is written rather than a partial one.
+Signing rules for producing a valid receipt, signature algorithm profile, and the conditions under which no receipt is written rather than a partial one.

 • Verification rules.
 The exact checks a verifier must perform to accept a receipt as valid, including schema validation, signature verification, and chain integrity.